brooklynrail/brooklynrail-platform/content/events/2020/06/poetry-reading-hosted-by-vincent-katz.md

 ---
-title: Poetry Reading hosted by Vincent Katz
+title: A Collective Reading of Vincent Katz
-summary: Join us for a poetry reading with Jennifer Moxley, Elaine Equi, Norma Cole, Kyle Dacuyan, Patricia Spears Jones, Trace Peterson, and Jensön Olin.
-  The event will be led by poet Vincent Katz.
+summary: Join us for a collective reading of Vincent Katz's "Broadway for Paul," with poets Elaine Equi, Norma Cole, Kyle Dacuyan, Patricia Spears Jones.
+The event will be led by author and poet Vincent Katz.
 date: 2020-07-01 13:00:00 -0500
 end_date: 2020-07-01 14:00:00 -0500
 series: 76